tgvashworth/tgvashworth.github.io/_posts/2016-07-20-technical-lead.md

 title: "Technical Lead"
 ---

-When I became tech lead of the TweetDeck team in mid-2016 I spent some time thinking about my goals as a lead.

-As an exercise for myself, I wrote down what I expect from a lead and, using that list and [other brilliant resources](/2016/06/03/frontend-reading-list.html#professional-practice), the behaviours and attributes I hope to exhibit.
+When I became tech lead of the TweetDeck team in mid-2016 I spent some time thinking about what I expect from a lead and, using that list and [other brilliant resources](/2016/06/03/frontend-reading-list.html#professional-practice), the behaviours and attributes I hope to exhibit.

 This post is a sort of check-list: I return to it periodically to make sure that I have recently paid some attention to everything on the list.

 These days I am a tech lead on the GraphQL team, and my name is on some other internal projects in a leadership role.
 The teams are bigger; so is the scope for success or failure.
+This post was edited in 2018 to reflect that change.

 ### What do I want from a lead?